-But that doesn’t mean you can’t still make a buck or two from your favorite pastime, or even turn it into a full-time job.
+But that doesn’t mean you can’t still make a buck or two from your music, or even turn it into a full-time job.

-Looking for online music jobs is as much about networking and selling your skills as it is in real life.
+Looking for online music jobs is about networking and selling your talent, much the same as applying for music jobs in person.
 That part won’t ever really go away.

 But the hard part is finding the work.

-I scoured the web (so you don’t have to) and found a wide range of opportunities that might suit your skills and needs, whether you want to build a career in music or a music-related field, or you just want to earn some extra cash from doing what you love.
+Whether you want to build a career in music or a music-related field, or you just want to earn some extra cash from doing what you love, chances are you’ll find an online job that is just the right fit for you.

 Here are some great online jobs for musicians that may be an option for you.

-Plenty of musicians or musically-inclined hobbyists turn their knowledge into a successful online program where they help others who are just starting to learn the basics of playing an instrument.
+Plenty of musicians or musically-inclined hobbyists turn their knowledge into a successful online course where they help others who are just starting to learn the basics of playing an instrument.

-The best part of it is that, unlike normal tutoring, you’re not limited to the people in your area.
-And setting up courses online means you have to go through the process of creating it once and then people can progress through the coursework at their own pace.
+The best part of it is that, unlike in-person tutoring, you’re not limited to the people in your area.

 JustinGuitar is a great example of how you can turn your talent into a successful online musical career in the tutoring business.
 Justin has been running his site since 2003 and offers great additional tools and workshops that make people come back for more.